ethereum/go-ethereum/README.md

 ## Running tomo

+This section explains how to run the tomo binary.
+We also offer an official Docker image and a quick startup cli if your goal is to run a masternode.
+Please refer the [official documentation](https://docs.tomochain.com/get-started/masternode) on how to become a masternode for more information.

-### Attach to the Tomochain test network
+### Attaching to the Tomochain test network

-Currently we are publishing our test network 2.0 with full implementation of PoSV consensus at https://stats.testnet.tomochain.com.
-If you'd like to play ground with creating smart contracts, dapps, you might be interested in give it a try on our test network.
+We published our test network 2.0 with full implementation of PoSV consensus at https://stats.testnet.tomochain.com.
+If you'd like to experiment with smart contracts creation and DApps, you might be interested in giving it a try on our test network.

 In order to connect to one of the masternodes on the test network, just run this below command: